Sebamun/FYS3150_Projects/Project_5/README.md

 ## Report

-You can find the report document "Project_5_final.pdf".
+You can find the report document "Project_5_final.pdf" in the Project_5 folder.

 ## Code